Your fly drive includes:

 - Accommodations as stated

 - Personalised Road Book

-Depart the UK on your chosen scheduled flight to Washington, DC.
-Upon arrival, collect your rental car and proceed to your hotel.
+Depart the UK on your chosen scheduled flight to Portland.
+Upon arrival, collect your rental car and proceed to the Hotel Monaco.

 Day 07 Day 08